Irish Writers in London, Summer School (short course)

 "My involvement with the summer school has hugely contributed to my life as a writer." – Martina Evans, writer and poet.

 "I think the Summer School is a fantastic model.
 The range and depth of discussions, between students, tutor and authors is truly impressive and rewarding to be part of.
 My reading and thinking have been challenged, stretched and stimulated." – Carolyn Morris, student.

 "The Summer School is unique.
 Its gentle, inclusive atmosphere encourages real debate.
 Being invited is both an accolade and a very good night out." – Bridget Whelan, writer.

 "It was perfect!
-Well prepared and engaging tutor, balanced presentation: seminars & group discussion, exciting and stimulating opportunities to meet varied and interesting authors and a chance to meet like minded learners and compare Irish related backgrounds and interests." - Former student
+Well prepared and engaging tutor, balanced presentation: seminars and group discussion, exciting and stimulating opportunities to meet varied and interesting authors and a chance to meet like-minded learners and compare Irish related backgrounds and interests." – Eileen McGroary, student

 Thursday 7 June to Friday 13 July 2018